defold/doc/docs/en/tutorials/war-battles.md

     1. If the `firing` flag is true, tell the factory component called "rocketfactory" that you just created to spawn a new game object.
 Note the character '#' that indicates that what follows is the id of a component.
     2. Set the firing flag to false.
 This flag will be set in `on_input()` each frame the player presses the fire key.

 7. Scroll down to the `on_input()` function.
-Add a fourth `elseif` for the case where the function is called with the "fire" action and only the one frame when the key is pressed down:
+Add a fifth `elseif` for the case where the function is called with the "fire" action and only the one frame when the key is pressed down:

     ```lua
         ...